 Closed competition, built

-The U15 building is located in the new Milanofiori Nord district which is being built according to the master plan designed by Erick van Egeraat, in an area characterized by isolated buildings immersed in a park.
-The project adapts to the indications of the plan, accentuating the relationship between the building and the open spaces and the landscaping of the park, and considerable attention has been paid to the orientation of the sunlight and the environmental quality of the workspaces and the areas dedicated to relations with the public
+The U15 building is located in the district of Milanofiori Nord which is being built according to the master plan designed by Erick van Egeraat, in an area characterized by isolated buildings immersed in a park.
+The project adapts to the indications of the plan, accentuating the relationship between the building and the open spaces and the landscaping of the park, considerable attention has been paid to the orientation of the sunlight and the environmental quality of the workspaces and the areas dedicated to relations with the public.

 The ground floor of the building, which hosts the reception and other areas dedicated to interaction with the public, is perceived as a continuity of the open spaces outside.